Fire and rescue services

 Authorities may fine or detain you if you don't register.

-If you want to extend your stay beyond 90 days, you'll need to apply for a Temporary Residence Permit.
+If you want to extend your stay beyond 90 days, apply for a Temporary Residence Permit.

 You can apply for the permit at a police station in the district where you're staying.

-Check the Montenegrin Ministry of the Interior for details or contact the Montenegro Border Protection Police on +382 20 224491 on weekdays from 7am to 3pm.
+Check the Montenegrin Ministry of the Interior for details or contact the Montenegro Border Protection Police at +382 20 224491 on weekdays from 7am to 3pm.

-You must always carry a valid form of ID, such as a driver's licence or passport.
+You must always carry a valid ID, such as a driver's licence or passport.
 You might be fined if you can't show your ID to local authorities.

 Some countries won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
 This can apply even if you're just transiting or stopping over.